SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-04-wastewater-corona-virus-rna-vs-medical-loads.md

 So we cannot say anything meaningful, beyond "well, _that's_ weird".

 Why might this be?
 - __Treatments:__ We're entering the territory of speculation here, but among other things, we've learned a lot about COVID-19 in the last 7 months.
-We know not to do some things (hydroxychloroquine), and we know to some others (dexamethasone to calm the cytokine storm, put patients in prone position &mdash; on their stomachs &mdash; when on a ventilator, and so on).
+We know not to do some things (hydroxychloroquine), and we know to do some others (dexamethasone to calm the cytokine storm, put patients in prone position &mdash; on their stomachs &mdash; when on a ventilator, and so on).
 Maybe that's affecting hospitalizations and deaths?
-If so, that might mean something is _working right_.
+If so, that might mean something is _working right_, for once.
 - __Demographics:__ Also, I hear rumors that the demographics of COVID patients in hospitals is changing.
-In Wave 1, we didn't yet fear COVID sufficiently, so we got patients from all strata of society.
-Now, all the elderly and those with complicating conditions realize that COVID will likely kill them, so they're very cautious.
-That leaves us with the enormous student population, who are attempting to party in secret.
-They may be passing the virus around, with asymptomatic or low symptom results, thus no associated hospitalizations.
+In Wave 1, we didn't yet fear COVID sufficiently.
+So, we got patients from all strata of society.
+Now, all the elderly and those with high-risk conditions realize that COVID will likely kill them, so they're very cautious about avoiding it.
+That leaves us with the enormous young/student population, who are attempting to party in secret.
+They may be passing the virus around, with asymptomatic or low symptom results, thus no associated hospitalizations even though they increase the wastewater RNA.
 They may not understand the long-term damage COVID does even to the young.
-If COVID breaks out of their population and gets into their professors, families, and others, it will be _really_ ugly.
+If COVID breaks out of their population and gets into their professors, families, and others this winter, it will be _really_ ugly.

 Or it could be something completely different.
 The reasons above are just _stories_ I made up, not data.
+Grizzled old statisticians and other quantitative folk don't trust _stories_.

 All we can conclude is that, based on these data, the wastewater RNA content looked promising, then it stopped working, and we don't know _why!_